I’ll admit it. I have been in a downward emotional funk for weeks. Not being able to shake it has been unbearable at times. Maybe you can relate.

 - Write a list of your favorite music.
-Set aside time to listen and indulge.
+Then, set aside time to listen and indulge.

 - Start making your gift-giving list now…for next year!

-- Get a planner for the coming year and highlight the holidays, special days, and other favorite days you are looking forward to.
+- Get a planner for the coming year and highlight the holidays, special days, and other favorite days you look forward to.

 - Start making a list of the trips you will take in 2022.
-Sure, it’s a long way off, but that just means you have more time to look forward to 🙂
+Sure, it’s a long way off, but that means you have more time to look forward to it 🙂